This article is part of our Salon Business Startup Guide—a curated list of articles to help you plan, start, and grow your salon business!

 Salon Geek boasts the largest online community of hair stylists and salon professionals.
 You’ll be able to network, get advice, and peruse forums, such as this one which addresses how to handle an unhappy client.

 Salon Today is an online resource with plenty of content on how to start and run a hair salon.
-We’ve even mentioned them before, in our article on How to Open a Successful Hair Salon.
-Their “owner to owner forum” is another great sounding board where stylists can find ideas, tips, and advice, and their salon management section features “stylist spotlights” and informative articles.
+We’ve even mentioned them before, in our article on How to Open a Successful Hair Salon as a great place where stylists can find ideas, tips, and advice.
+Their salon management section features “stylist spotlights” and informative articles.

 If you prefer to do your learning via online courses, this Udemy course will walk you through the process of starting a hair salon from scratch.